-The ideal would be to benchmark on a completely 'like-for-like' basis, so comparing our results net of advice and third-party administration costs with the average results net of advice and administration costs in the same risk category.
+The ideal would be to benchmark on a completely "like for like" basis, so comparing our net of cost results with the average net of cost results in the same risk category.

 This would enable us, and our clients, to see very clearly the extent to which our decisions on asset allocation, and the selection of funds to create that asset allocation, has enabled us to outperform, or caused us to underperform, the average.